Learning Objectives

 Δσy = K · cn

-where Δσy is the increase in yield stress, c is solute atom concentration, K is a constant, n is 0.5-1 (typically ~2/3)
+where Δσy is the increase in yield stress, c is the solute atom concentration, K is a constant, and n is between 0.5 and 1 (typically around 2/3)

-3.1.3 Practical Example: Strengthening of Al-Mg Solid Solution
+3.1.3 Example: Strengthening of an Al-Mg Solid Solution

 """